SpeciesFileGroup/taxonworks_doc/development/HOW-TO.md

 ## Run asynchronous code / Active Jobs / Delayed Jobs
 Running `rails s` is not enough to make queued jobs to run since they way it is setup they don't run in-process.
 To make them run you need to open up an extra terminal window and run `rails jobs:work`.
-You may notice that the CPU usage may constantly be reaching 100% for short bursts continously (and also speed up your CPU fan).
-If this is an inconvinience to you, or you even wish to control when it is a good time to start working off jobs you may use `rails jobs:workoff`.
+You may notice that the CPU usage may constantly be reaching 100% for short bursts continuously (and also speed up your CPU fan).
+If this is an inconvenience to you, or you even wish to control when it is a good time to start working off jobs you may use `rails jobs:workoff`.
 This command will run all pending jobs and then exit.